Key takeaways

 Executive Summary

 Air is JetBrains' agentic development environment (ADE) that lets developers delegate coding tasks to AI agents working in parallel while maintaining full control through IDE-like code review.
-Built on the discontinued Fleet codebase, Air launched in December 2025 as JetBrains' response to the wave of AI-native coding tools like Cursor and Warp Oz.
-As of March 2026, Air supports four agents — Claude Agent, OpenAI Codex, Gemini CLI, and JetBrains' own Junie — making it the most agent-diverse standalone ADE.
+Built on the discontinued Fleet codebase, Air was announced in December 2025 and launched as a public preview in March 2026 — JetBrains' response to the wave of AI-native coding tools like Cursor and Warp Oz.
+As of June 2026, Air supports four agents — Claude Agent, OpenAI Codex, Gemini CLI, and JetBrains' own Junie — making it the most agent-diverse standalone ADE, and it runs on both macOS and Linux.

 | Attribute | Value |